gridxdev/BlueGrid/README.md

 #### 2.2.13 Sort pages
 In BlueGrid, you can sort pages either by index or by name.
 1. Open the Page menu or right-click to open context menu
 2. Choose Sort, then select either By Index or By Name.
-Select Sort again to reverse sorting.
+Sort again to reverse sorting.

 #### 2.2.14 Select all pages
 1. Open the Page menu or right-click to open context menu